 Place a sterile cover over the ultrasound probe

-Direct your assistant (nonsterile) to coat the probe tip with ultrasound gel (nonsterile) and then hold the probe, with the tip pointing up, just outside the sterile field.
+Direct your assistant (nonsterile) to apply ultrasound gel (nonsterile) and then hold the probe, with the probe footprint pointing up, just outside the sterile field.

 Insert your gloved dominant hand into the sterile probe cover.

-Pull the cover tightly over the probe tip to eliminate all air bubbles.
+Pull the cover tightly over the probe footprint to eliminate all air bubbles.

 Wrap sterile rubber bands around the probe to secure the cover in place.
 The probe may now rest on the sterile drapes.